jbucky86/PiRaq_Companion_Installer/README.md

 right will goto bottom

-hold right and hit center button will change the Pi Ip addreas to 192.168.86.35
+hold right and hit center button will change the Pi Ip addreas to 192.168.86.4

-hold left and hit center button will set the rpi to DHCP
+hold left and hit center button will set the rpi to DHCP. if dhcp fails it will revert to 192.168.1.2

 hold left and right will reboot rpi